adavarski/vagrant-haproxy-consul-template/README.md

         * Private IP: 192.168.100.31
         * Hostname: web1.local
         * Configured with Apache web server
-        * When the instance is launched, then Consul Template in Web server load balancer will generate new nginx config file.
+        * When the instance is launched, then Consul Template in Web server load balancer will generate new HAProxy config file.
     * Web server 2
         * Private IP: 192.168.100.32
         * Hostname: web2.local
         * Same as Web server 1
-        * Commented to not launch in initial checkout
+        * When the instance is launched, then Consul Template in Web server load balancer will generate new HAProxy config file.
     * Web server 3
         * Private IP: 192.168.100.33
         * Hostname: web3.local